Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

   * registering (possibly multiple) interfaces and methods, signals, properties on those interfaces,
   * emitting signals.

-`IObjectProxy` represents the concept of the proxy, which is a view of the `Object` from the client side.
+`IProxy` represents the concept of the proxy, which is a view of the `Object` from the client side.
 Its responsibilities are:

   * invoking remote methods of the corresponding object, in both synchronous and asynchronous way,
   * registering handlers for signals,